 This report provides a Year 1 (Dec 2018 - Nov 2019) position update on progress with the Council's Housing, Homelessness and Rough Sleeping Strategy Action Plan.
 It gives a brief background to the strategy and outlines some key highlights from action plan activities.
 A more detailed action plan update is also attached to this report as an appendix.
 The report also highlights the important role of the council's officer Housing Working Group in enabling a coordinated and targeted approach to meeting local housing needs and to monitoring the strategy and its action plan.
 The action plan will be reviewed in 2020 to ensure it is in alignment with a refreshed

 Corporate Plan.

-Contact Officer: Nick ChurchillJob Title:Property & Regeneration Strategy ManagerTelephone:01227 862052

-Appendices (1): Housing, Homelessness and Rough Sleeping Strategy Action Plan - Year 1 Progress Update
+Nick Churchill Property & Regeneration Strategy Manager 01227 862052 Appendices (1): Plan - Year 1 Pro Housing, Homelessness and Rough Sleeping Strategy Action ogress Update □Filename Version Date

-□Filename Version Date Time
+Time